 How to book

-The event will take place in January 2021 at 12:00 to 13:00 GMT.
+The event will take place on Wednesday 20th January 2021 at 12:00 to 13:00 GMT.
 Places are limited so hit ‘RSVP’ to register today and avoid disappointment.
 REGISTERATION CLOSES ON WEDNESDAY 20TH JANUARY 11:00 GMT.

-- Individual and Enterprise members: Free to attend and included in your membership.
+- Individual, Enterprise and Corporate members: Free to attend and included in your membership

 Invest in yourself and join as a member to:

 - Improve and enhance your skills to help you to move up the career ladder and to get your next promotion.